deeplearninc/relaax/tutorials/policy_gradient/README.md

     self.apply_gradients = optimizer.apply_gradients(zip(self.gradients, self.values))
     return self
 ```
+You can free to use any other optimizer, but you have to define related parameters in `yaml` and `config.py`

-We can get the global weights from parameter server by calling this method of our class at any time:
+We can get the global weights from our parameter server by calling this method at any time:
 ```python
 class GlobalPolicyNN(object):
     ...
     def get_vars(self):
         return self.values
 ```
+<br></br>

 **Agent Neural Network**